 It was rush hour.
 It was as chaotic as it gets.
 We owned our space and inched forward.
 The street vendors walking amongst the traffic weren’t persistent but it was difficult having them to avoid as well as vehicles.
 Then there was the dozen roundabouts we had to do, and Zambia has no street signs.
 At all.
 You never know where you are, where your turning is or what your speed limit is.
 Marie’s calm head and good clutch riding skills luckily kept stress levels down as Emma learned to town navigate.

 It got harder as dusk fell.
-The dust in the air made visibility rubbish.
-It was dark by the time we’d made it through, but luckily we’d found a campsite on the outskirts of the city down a dirt road.
+The dust in the air made visibility poor.
+It was dark by the time we’d made it through, but luckily we’d researched and found a campsite on the outskirts of the city down a dirt road.
+So we didn’t have to attempt to go any further.
 There were half a dozen other people camped up, some doing big overland expeditions.
 But given outside of the tourist sights there isn’t much tourist infrastructure we weren’t surprised by this.
-It was set up the tent, dinner and bed.
+We set up the roof tent, made dinner and crawled into bed.

 We pressed on.
-We lost the villages and the people working the forest.
-Though there must have been some around for part as we drove through a burn off (which they do a lot in Southern Africa).
+We lost the villages and then we lost the people working the forest.
+Though there must have been some around for some of it as we drove through a burn off (which they do a lot in Southern Africa).
 It was not comfortable driving past flames on a single file track when we have a double fuel tank to provide us with long range which collectively hold 165 litres of diesel.
-But we got through fine.
+But we got through ok.
 The sun was getting lower and Marie’s driving got a bit faster.
 Our GPS dot showed our progress as being painfully slow and we realised we wouldn’t get there before dark.
-Driving in the dark was going to be slower and harder and we were already tired after a long day.
+Driving in the dark was going to be very slow and much harder and we were already tired after a long day.

 Finally we came out into a big clearing.
 With the sun about to drop and a double junction on the track we finally admitted we were lost.
 The GPS was even lost.
 We didn’t know where we were and we didn’t know how to get back onto an actual road either.
 The last village we’d passed must have been close to an hour ago.